-This free crochet pattern is called the Suzette Hat.
+This free crochet hat pattern is called the Suzette Hat.
 The pattern uses the Suzette Stitch and has a fold over

-When a fan sends me a request, I usually added it to my long list of projects to crochet and work on.
+When a fan sends me a request, I usually add it to my long list of projects to crochet and work on.
 But sometimes, certain projects need to be made right away.
 This is what happened with this Suzette Hat.
-She requested a hat pattern, bottom up, with a fold over brim and the Suzette stitch.
+She requested a crochet hat pattern, bottom up, with a fold over brim and the Suzette stitch.

-It not only sounded super easy and fun, but also needed to be made quick due to a medical necessity for a family member of hers.
+It not only sounded super easy and fun, but also needed to be made quickly due to a medical necessity for a family member of hers.
 This fan has been extremely supportive of my website and her story was so heartfelt, I had no other choice.
 Besides!
 It’s crochet and yarn and a hat.
 The 3 most amazing and fun things in my life (excluding my family, of course).

 As I love crocheting and designing hats, I got right to it and had it done in less than a day.
 And guess what?!
-This is for sure my most favorite hat pattern I ever designed.
+This is for sure my most favorite crochet hat pattern I ever designed.
 It is cozy and comfy and so easy and fast to make.

-I added a homemade yarn pom-pom on top that to provide a special extra touch that just makes this Suzette Hat come together and complete.
-I can’t imagine wearing this hat without it now.
+I added a homemade yarn pom-pom on top of that to provide a special extra touch that just makes this Suzette Hat come together and complete.
+Actually, I can’t imagine wearing this hat without it now.

 Need more Free Hat Crochet Pattern inspiration?
 Check out these ones: